 4. Finding the right typography

 Selecting the typography for your lower third graphics should be a delicate process.
-Again, it should evoke the tone and content of your video.
+Again, it should evoke the video's tone and content.

 If you’re making a documentary, choose a good sans serif font.
 This will give you many standard yet striking options.